What is the difference between a student residence and a university apartment?

 What does the status on my online profile (Explore or Destination Clic) mean?

 After submitting your application, you may see different statuses assigned to your profile.
 These statuses, and their meanings, are found below.
 As your application continues through the review process, your profile will be updated periodically with instructions regarding additional steps you’ll need to complete.
 In progress: You have created an online profile, but you have not completed your online application.
 Application completed: Your online application has been completed, but you have not completed uploading the necessary supporting documents.
 Incomplete application: Your supporting documents have been received, but a document is missing or incomplete.
 Eligible for draw: Your supporting documents have been received and processed, and you are now entered into the draw.
 Offer received: You have been offered a place.
 Your host institution will be contacting you to confirm your acceptance and make further arrangements.
-Waiting list: You are on the waiting list, until places become available.
+Wait pool: You are in the pool of applicants.
+You will be notified once a spot becomes available.
 Inactive: You were offered a place but did not reply within the timeline specified by your host institution.

 Do I need to buy school supplies or course materials?